pjain03/ann-multiclass/README.md

 ### DESCRIPTION:
 Feed Forward Back Propagation Neural Network implementation to classify data into multiple classes (2 or more).
-1. We take a dataset and the number of classes to classify into, and process the dataset into hot-encoded labels.
+1. We take a dataset and the number of classes (n) to classify into, discover the first n such labels, and convert the dataset into one with hot-encoded labels.
 (05/10/18)

 ### DATASETS:
 1. [Iris](https://archive.ics.uci.edu/ml/machine-learning-databases/iris/)